‘Osaka is a port city located on the Japanese Island of Honshu. The Namba area of the city is famous for its nightlife

 Kuromon Ichiba Market

 This is home to one of the main markets in Namba.
 Kuronmon Ichiba has been established for more that 170 years and preserves the culinary history of the island.
-Locals flock to the market to stock up on fresh fish, meats and vegetables, as the market is well known for being of such a high quality.
+The market is well known for its quality and is heavily used by locals.
 It also attracts wholesale buyers from even the most exclusive local restaurants.

 It’s not just food on offer here.
 You can also find shoes, clothing and, of course, electrical goods.
 There’s a lot of street food here, so it’s the perfect place to try out the famous Takoyaki.
 This is a traditional wheat snack filled with meat or fish and cooked in a specially moulded pan.

 If you fancy yourself as a foodie, this is the place to be.
 Running from the Nipponbashi Bridge to the Dotonboribashi Bridge, it’s consistently voted the top sight in Osaka.
 The iconic Glico Man neon sign stands proudly as a symbol of the area and is rather Instagram friendly.
 Other notable oddities include a massive crab with moving legs, known as Kani Doraku and 6ft tall.
 The equally quirky Kuidaore Taro figure, who play the drums and looks like a geeky white man, is also here.
 If all that wasn’t enough, there’s also a gigantic blowfish shaped lantern.
 What more do you need?